Jeremy Kerley: San Francisco 49ers

 On August 29, 2016, the Lions traded Kerley to the San Francisco 49ers in exchange for guard Brandon Thomas.

 Kerley agreed to a three-year, $10.5 million contract extension on March 4, 2017.
-On September 2, 2017, Kerley was released by the 49ers.
+He was released on September 2.

 New York Jets (second stint)

 On September 5, 2017, Kerley re-signed with the Jets on a one-year deal.
-On November 6, 2017, Kerley was suspended for 4 games due to a PED violation.
-He was released by the Jets on December 18, 2017 after being reinstated from suspension.
+On November 6, he was suspended for four games due to a PED violation.
+Kerley was released on December 18 after being reinstated from suspension.

 Buffalo Bills

 On April 16, 2018, Kerley signed a one-year contract with the Buffalo Bills.
-He was released by the Bills on September 15, 2018.
+He was released on September 15.

-Career statistics
+NFL career statistics

 Personal life

-Kerley's parents are Charlotte and Donald Kerley.
-Kerley is married to Kristal Juarez and they have three kids, Dae'shon, Y'manni, and Ma'liyah.
+Kerley and his wife, Kristal Juarez, have three children: Dae'shon, Y'manni, and Ma'liyah.
 Kerley's younger cousin is Olympic silver-medalist sprinter and 2022 World Athletics Champion Fred Kerley.